cavor0/Aluminum/README.md

 # Aluminum
-A Lightweight Core for the Next Generation
+A Lightweight Core for the Next Generation:

+Hi everyone.
+Lately, I got the idea to create my own programming language, and I did, although it's a bit simple.
+Anyway, if you're interested, feel free to use it, criticize it, improve it, and write applications and scripts for it.